Full Body Stretches and Mobility for Seniors

 FAQ

-Yes, as long as you scale range, slow the pace, and use props when the floor feels far away.
+Yes, as long as you scale the range, move slowly, and use props or a chair when getting to the floor is difficult.